 Background information

 ASM allows you to configure authorization policies to implement access control for all workloads or only specific workloads in a namespace.
 Authorization policies control access traffic.
 If they are not configured properly, access requests may be allowed or denied unexpectedly.
 In this case, ASM administrators face great challenges.
 For example, some normal access requests are denied, whereas the access requests that should be denied are allowed.
-To solve this problem, ASM provides a trial mode for authorization policies.
+To solve this issue, ASM provides a trial mode for authorization policies.
 In trial mode, authorization policies are executed, but they do not allow or block traffic.
 Only execution logs are recorded.
-ASM administrators can check whether the effect of authorization policies meets expectations based on these logs.
-If not, they can adjust authorization policies until the effect meets expectations and then disable the trial mode to make the authorization policies take effect.
+ASM administrators can check whether the execution results of authorization policies meet expectations based on these logs.
+If not, they can adjust authorization policies until the execution results meet expectations and then disable the trial mode to make the authorization policies take effect.

-In this example, two applications, sleep and httpbin, are deployed to test this function.
-Test process: Access the httpbin application by using a curl command in the pod where the sleep application resides, verify the connectivity, configure an authorization policy for the ASM instance to deny specific requests and enable the trial mode, and then initiate a request that meets the denial conditions of the authorization policy.
-In trial mode, the request is not denied and the sidecar generates the execution logs of the authorization policy.
-After you confirm that the effect of the authorization policy meets your expectations, disable the trial mode to make the authorization policy take effect.
+In this example, two test applications, sleep and HTTPBin, are deployed.
+The overall test process is as follows: Access the HTTPBin application by using a curl command in the pod where the sleep application resides, verify the connectivity, configure an authorization policy for the ASM instance to deny specific requests and enable the trial mode, and then initiate a request that meets the denial conditions of the authorization policy.
+In trial mode, the request is not denied and the sidecar proxy generates the execution logs of the authorization policy.
+After you confirm that the execution results of the authorization policy meet your expectations, disable the trial mode to make the authorization policy take effect.

-Step 1: Deploy the sleep and httpbin applications and test the connectivity
+Step 1: Deploy the sleep and HTTPbin applications and test their connectivity

 apiVersion: v1